tnichols217/notes/ARTS 302/Readings/Ching/5 - Circulation.md

 ## Entrance

-A figurative vertical plane that
+A figurative vertical plane that separates spaces from each other

+- Usually a plane with an opening
+-

 ## Configuration of the Path